The Final Cut (album): Concept

 The second half deals with various war issues.
-While "Southampton Dock" is a lament to returning war heroes and other soldiers heading out to a likely death, "Not Now John" addresses society's ignorance of political and economic problems.
-"Get Your Filthy Hands Off My Desert" deals with Waters' feelings about war and invasion, and "The Fletcher Memorial Home" (the title is a nod to Waters' father) reflects a fantastical application of "the final solution" on a gathering of political leaders including Leonid Brezhnev, Menachem Begin and Margaret Thatcher.
-The album's titular song deals with the aftermath of a man's isolation and sexual repression, as he contemplates suicide and struggles to reconnect with the world around him.
+While "Southampton Dock" is a lament to returning war heroes and those who did not return, "Not Now John" addresses society's ignorance of political and economic problems.
+"Get Your Filthy Hands Off My Desert" deals with Waters' feelings about war and invasion, and "The Fletcher Memorial Home" (the title is a nod to Waters' father) reflects a fantastical application of "the Final Solution" on a gathering of political leaders including Soviet Leonid Brezhnev (who died before the album was released), Israeli Menachem Begin and Thatcher.
+"The Final Cut" deals with the aftermath of a man's social isolation and sexual repression, as he contemplates suicide and struggles to reconnect with the world around him.
 The album ends with "Two Suns in the Sunset", which portrays a nuclear holocaust: the final result of a world obsessed with war and control.

 Recording

-American composer Michael Kamen, who had contributed to The Wall, co-produced, oversaw the orchestral arrangements, and mediated between Waters and Gilmour.
-He also stood in for keyboardist Richard Wright, who had left the band under pressure from Waters during the recording of The Wall.
-James Guthrie was studio engineer and co-producer, while Mason's drumming was supplemented by Ray Cooper on percussion; when Mason was unable to perform the complex time changes on "Two Suns in the Sunset", he was replaced by session musician Andy Newmark.
+American composer, arranger, conductor, and musician Michael Kamen, who had contributed to The Wall, co-produced, oversaw the orchestral arrangements, and mediated between Waters and Gilmour.
+Along with Andy Bown, Kamen also stood in for keyboardist Richard Wright, who had left the band under pressure from Waters during the recording of The Wall.
+James Guthrie was the audio engineer and co-producer, while Mason's drumming was supplemented by Ray Cooper on percussion; when Mason was unable to perform the complex time changes on "Two Suns in the Sunset", he was replaced by session musician Andy Newmark.
 Mason also suggested the repeated reprises of "Maggie, what have we done" be rendered instrumental rather than sung.
-Raphael Ravenscroft was hired to play the saxophone.
-Recording took place in the latter half of 1982 across eight studios, including Gilmour's home studio at Hookend Manor, and Waters' Billiard Room Studios at East Sheen.
+Raphael Ravenscroft was hired to play the saxophone, which was used in place of guitar solos on two tracks.
+Recording took place in the latter half of 1982 across eight studios, including Gilmour's home studio at Hook End Manor in Oxfordshire, and Waters' Billiard Room Studios in East Sheen.
 The other studios were Mayfair Studios, Olympic Studios, Abbey Road Studios, Eel Pie Studios, Audio International and RAK Studios.